Frances Burney: Hester Thrale and Streatham

-The novel brought Burney to the attention of a patron of the arts, Hester Thrale, who invited Burney to visit her home in Streatham.
+Evelina brought Burney to the attention of a patron of the arts, Hester Thrale, who invited Burney to visit her home in Streatham.
 The house was a centre for literary and political conversation.
-Though shy by nature, Frances impressed those she met, including Dr Johnson, who would remain a friend and correspondent throughout the period of her visits, from 1779 to 1783.
+Though shy by nature, Burney reportedly impressed those she met, including Dr Johnson, who would remain a friend and correspondent throughout the period of her visits, from 1779 to 1783.
 Thrale wrote to Dr Burney on 22 July: "Mr. Johnson returned home full of the Prayes of the Book I had lent him, and protesting that there were passages in it which might do honour to Richardson: we talk of it for ever, and he feels ardent after the dénouement; he could not get rid of the Rogue, he said."
-Many of Dr Johnson's compliments were transcribed into Frances's diary.
-Sojourns at Streatham occupied months at a time, and on several occasions the guests, including Frances Burney, made trips to Brighton and to Bath.
+Many of Johnson's compliments were transcribed into Burney's diary.
+Visits to Streatham occupied months at a time, and on several occasions the guests, including Frances Burney, made trips to Brighton and to Bath.
 Like other notable events, these were recorded in letters to her family.

 The Witlings

 In 1779, encouraged by the public's warm reception of comic material in Evelina, and with offers of help from Arthur Murphy and Richard Brinsley Sheridan, Burney began to write a dramatic comedy called The Witlings.
 The play satirised a wide segment of London society, including the literary world and its pretensions.
 It was not published at the time because Burney's father and the family friend Samuel Crisp thought it would offend some of the public by seeming to mock the Bluestockings, and because they had reservations about the propriety of a woman writing comedy.
 The play tells the story of Celia and Beaufort, lovers kept apart by their families due to "economic insufficiency".

-Burney's plays came to light again in 1945 when her papers were acquired by the Berg Collection of the New York Public Library.
-A complete edition was published in Montreal in 1995, edited by Peter Sabor, Geoffrey Sill, and Stewart Cooke.
+Burney's plays were discovered in 1945 when her papers were acquired by the Berg Collection of the New York Public Library.
+A complete edition was published in 1995.